Brobin/brobin-v3/data/articles/nebraska-big-year-october-recap.md

 ---

-October was another one of the slower months, as expected, I picked up one expected species, and one complete surprise.
+October was another one of the slower months, as expected.
+I picked up one expected species, and one complete surprise.

 ### Sparrows